fwd/nano-to/docs/username-integration.md

 # In-App Username API

-Offer 'search and pay' in wallets, websites, or in-game.
-Receive 20% from every Username purchase.
+Offer crypto 'search and pay' in your apps.
+Receive 20% from Username purchases.

 ## Base URL